 I found an amazing pair of Vintage Converse Shoes At a Thrift Store for $2.00 and decided to do a little research about these cool shoes.
-Click HERE for the link to buy these on my Ebay store
+I ended up selling these for $60.00 on Ebay.

 1908 - Converse Rubber Shoe Company started out out as a rubber shoe company started by Marquis Mills.
 The first high top was brown with a black rubber bottom.